MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

 The Lite form of nesting routes is really more for completeness, once you need it, it is probably a good sign that you should look at switching to Full apps instead.
 Full apps have it much easier!

-In a Full app, the route methods all return a new route object and those can build off each other.
+In a Full app, the route methods all return a new route object.
+If you store those in a variable, you can use them to build off of each other.
+This is a much more nature api for building nested structures in my opinion.

     my $r = $app->routes;
     $r->get('/unsafe' => 'unsafe';